ryanxin7/xxlog/src/k8s/log/kubernetes-10.md

 engine = On

-; This directive determines whether or not PHP will recognize code between ; <? and ?> tags as PHP source which should be processed as such.
+; This directive determines whether or not PHP will recognize code between ; <? and ?> tag as PHP source which should be processed as such.
 It is ; generally recommended that <?php and ?> should be used and that this feature ; should be disabled, as enabling it may result in issues when generating XML ; documents, however this remains supported for backward compatibility reasons.